Brooks Automation (NASDAQ:BRKS) Updates Q1 2022 Earnings Guidance

 Brooks Automation (NASDAQ:BRKS) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.040-$0.120 for the period.
+The company provided EPS guidance of $0.040-$0.120 for the period.
 The company issued revenue guidance of $130 million-$140 million.

-Brooks Automation (NASDAQ:BRKS) last issued its quarterly earnings results on Wednesday, November 10th.
-The semiconductor company reported $0.78 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.01.
+Brooks Automation (NASDAQ:BRKS) last issued its quarterly earnings data on Wednesday, November 10th.
+The semiconductor company reported $0.78 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.01.
 Brooks Automation had a net margin of 11.20% and a return on equity of 11.09%.
-During the same period last year, the business posted $0.46 earnings per share.
-As a group, analysts predict that Brooks Automation will post 0.6 EPS for the current year.
+During the same period last year, the firm earned $0.46 earnings per share.
+Sell-side analysts expect that Brooks Automation will post 0.6 EPS for the current fiscal year.

-BRKS has been the subject of several research reports.
-Stephens increased their price target on shares of Brooks Automation from $130.00 to $137.00 and gave the stock an overweight rating in a research note on Wednesday, November 17th.
-Zacks Investment Research lowered shares of Brooks Automation from a hold rating to a strong sell rating in a research note on Wednesday, November 17th.
-Citigroup raised their price objective on shares of Brooks Automation from $100.00 to $120.00 and gave the company a neutral rating in a research note on Thursday, November 11th.
-KeyCorp reduced their price objective on shares of Brooks Automation from $146.00 to $132.00 and set an overweight rating for the company in a research note on Wednesday, November 17th.
-Finally, B. Riley raised their price objective on shares of Brooks Automation from $130.00 to $145.00 and gave the company a buy rating in a research note on Thursday, November 11th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Buy and an average price target of $127.25.
+A number of research firms have commented on BRKS.
+KeyCorp cut their target price on shares of Brooks Automation from $146.00 to $132.00 and set an overweight rating for the company in a research report on Wednesday, November 17th.
+Citigroup upped their target price on shares of Brooks Automation from $100.00 to $120.00 and gave the stock a neutral rating in a report on Thursday, November 11th.
+Stifel Nicolaus boosted their price target on shares of Brooks Automation from $134.00 to $149.00 and gave the stock a buy rating in a research note on Wednesday, November 17th.
+Zacks Investment Research cut shares of Brooks Automation from a hold rating to a strong sell rating in a research note on Wednesday, November 17th.
+Finally, Stephens upped their target price on shares of Brooks Automation from $130.00 to $137.00 and gave the company an overweight rating in a research report on Wednesday, November 17th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $127.25.

-In related news, insider David Jarzynka sold 10,216 shares of the firm’s stock in a transaction that occurred on Friday, November 19th.
-The shares were sold at an average price of $120.29, for a total value of $1,228,882.64.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, insider David Pietrantoni sold 4,830 shares of Brooks Automation stock in a transaction that occurred on Wednesday, November 17th.
-The shares were sold at an average price of $119.27, for a total transaction of $576,074.10.
+In other Brooks Automation news, SVP William T. Montone sold 4,140 shares of Brooks Automation stock in a transaction dated Monday, September 20th.
+The shares were sold at an average price of $104.00, for a total transaction of $430,560.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Jason Joseph sold 1,071 shares of the business’s stock in a transaction that occurred on Tuesday, September 7th.
+The shares were sold at an average price of $90.00, for a total transaction of $96,390.00.
 The disclosure for this sale can be found here.
-Insiders sold 110,604 shares of company stock valued at $12,778,114 over the last quarter.
-Company insiders own 1.62% of the company’s stock.
+In the last 90 days, insiders have sold 110,604 shares of company stock worth $12,778,114.
+1.62% of the stock is owned by company insiders.

 An institutional investor recently raised its position in Brooks Automation stock.
-Morgan Stanley increased its holdings in Brooks Automation, Inc. (NASDAQ:BRKS) by 83.6% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 371,961 shares of the semiconductor company’s stock after purchasing an additional 169,377 shares during the period.
-Morgan Stanley owned approximately 0.50% of Brooks Automation worth $35,439,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 93.50% of the company’s stock.
+Morgan Stanley grew its position in shares of Brooks Automation, Inc. (NASDAQ:BRKS) by 83.6% in the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 371,961 shares of the semiconductor company’s stock after buying an additional 169,377 shares during the quarter.
+Morgan Stanley owned 0.50% of Brooks Automation worth $35,439,000 as of its most recent filing with the SEC.
+93.50% of the stock is owned by hedge funds and other institutional investors.

 Brooks Automation Company Profile